fvalente/LogDruid/README.md

-LogDruid: chart statistics and events retrieved in logs files through configurable regular expressions URL : https://github.com/fvalente/LogDruid
+LogDruid: Chart statistics and events retrieved in logs files through configurable regular expressions URL : https://github.com/fvalente/LogDruid

 LogDruid is an application to gather, aggregate and chart information originating from any log files.